Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 Have you ever tried sushi cones?
-If not, you need to get your hands on some right now!
-They will definitely change your life!
+If not, you definitely need to learn how to make these at home!
+This recipe will change your life!

-Now, don’t let that discourage you if you want to make your own Sushi Cones at home!
-Ever since I left that job and I now make sushi cones for fun, they actually are great when you’re not on a timer so you can really take your time creating your ultimate handheld portion of sushi.
+Now, don’t let that discourage you if you want to learn how to make these sushi cones at home!
+Ever since I left that job and I now make sushi for fun, they actually are great when you’re not on a timer so you can really take your time creating your ultimate handheld portion of sushi.
 That’s a total bonus in terms of enjoyment!

 We’ve still got some hot days in summer left, and if you’re hosting parties, I can imagine that you’re just not eager to be making some baked appetizers in your oven, which can heat up your house.
 I totally love to make Sausage Rolls and phyllo samosas, such as Spinach & Cream Cheese Samosas, but I see those more as winter appetizers!
 Of course, one of my mottos is that there is no time of year to enjoy good foods, but sometimes the weather just influences your mood!

-This is where sushi can be a serious game changer.
+This is where seeing how to make sushi cones can be transformative.
 You may believe that there is a huge barrier to entry, but I’m here to show you that there is not!
-I mention in my free guide to explore your potential in the kitchen, Make Cooking Fun!!, that going out to eat can inspire you to try out those favourite dishes at home.
-Well, you’ll save lots of money and truly serve up some appetizers to remember by making your own Sushi Cones at home!
+I mention in my free guide to explore your potential in the kitchen, Make Cooking Fun!, that going out to eat can inspire you to try out those favourite dishes at home.
+Well, you’ll save lots of money and truly serve up some appetizers to remember by seeing how to make a fun temaki cone at home!
 To put your heart on a plate for all the sushi lovers in your life and to explore Japanese cuisine, I definitely recommend you try out any one (if not all!) of these temaki recipes as part of your Live to Cook one-month challenge!
 Get started on your cooking journey for free by signing up to my email newsletter, plus you’ll get all of my latest recipes sent straight to your inbox!

-In order to see how to make the ultimate sushi cones from your very own kitchen from start to finish, then you definitely have to watch the video at the bottom of this post!
+In order to see how to make these cones from your very own kitchen from start to finish, then you definitely have to watch the video!
 If you’re not already, don’t forget to please subscribe to my YouTube channel, and be sure to press the bell button so you’re notified when all of my latest recipe videos are live!
 Let’s get rolling!

 You’ll need to cook the rice as per package directions and then season it with rice seasoning.
 I have all the details in my guide to Making Sushi Rice Over the Stove recipe on the types of rice that are suitable to make sushi rice and how to prepare the most flavourful rice seasoning, so be sure to read that before coming here!